* This page is for Consumers *

 Routine vaccination can prevent the infection.

-Before vaccination became widely available, measles epidemics occurred every 2 or 3 years, particularly in preschool-aged and school-aged children.
-Small, localized outbreaks occurred during intervening years.
-Although measles is still common in other countries, only about 100 to 300 people a year in the United States develop measles.
 A woman who has had measles or has been vaccinated passes immunity (in the form of antibodies) to her child.
 This immunity lasts for most of the first year of life.
 Thereafter, however, susceptibility to measles is high unless vaccination is given.
-A person who has had measles develops immunity and cannot contract it again.
+A person who has had measles develops immunity and typically cannot contract it again.

-The symptoms of measles begin about 7 to 14 days after infection.
+Measles symptoms begin about 7 to 14 days after infection.
 The infected child first develops a fever, runny nose, hacking cough, and red eyes.
 Sometimes the eyes are sensitive to bright light.
-Tiny white spots (Koplik's spots) appear inside the mouth 2 to 4 days later, and then the child develops a sore throat.
+Before the rash begins, tiny, bright red spots with white or bluish white centers (Koplik spots) may appear inside the mouth.
+These spots may resemble grains of sand.
+Then the child develops a sore throat.

 A mildly itchy rash appears 3 to 5 days after the start of symptoms.
 The rash begins in front of and below the ears and on the side of the neck as irregular, flat, red areas that soon become raised.
 The rash spreads within 1 to 2 days to the trunk, arms, palms, legs, and soles and begins to fade on the face.